mikio1998/mikio1998.github.io/_posts/2020-10-20-Enum-Notes.md

 }
 ```
 Here enums are applied. <b>It eliminates errors caused by typos because the new WeatherCondition type is required as an input.</b>
-Also, .rain instead of WeatherCondition.rain.
+Also, notice the .rain instead of WeatherCondition.rain.
 Swift's type inference allows this, it's inferred I want to compare to WeatherCondition type.

 <n3>Switch case, and enum</n3>